 Once more.
 Say, you are in the country; in some high land of lakes.
 Take almost any path you please, and ten to one it carries you down in a dale, and leaves you there by a pool in the stream.
 There is magic in it.
 Let the most absent-minded of men be plunged in his deepest reveries—stand that man on his legs, set his feet a-going, and he will infallibly lead you to water, if water there be in all that region.
 Should you ever be athirst in the great American desertgreat American desert: the then largely unknown semi-arid plains between the Missouri River and the Rocky Mountains. , try this experiment, if your caravan happen to be supplied with a metaphysical professor.
 Yes, as every one knows, meditation and water are wedded for ever.

-No, when I go to sea, I go as a simple sailor, right before the mastbefore the mast: Living in the forecastle, the common sailors’ dormitory in the bows, in front of the first mast.
-Melville greatly admired his friend Richard Henry Dana, Jr.'s’s Two Years Before the Mast (1840), whose popularity made this sailor term generally known.
-In his May 1, 1850 letter to Dana, Melville indicated that he was “half way in the work” and that when completed, “it will be a strange sort of a book” (NN Correspondence, 162)., plumb down into the forecastle, aloft there to the royal mast-headroyal mast-head: top of the highest section of a mast. .
+No, when I go to sea, I go as a simple sailor, right before the mastbefore the mast: that is, living in the forecastle, the common sailors’ dormitory at the bow of a ship, in front of the foremast.
+Melville greatly admired his "sea-brother" Richard Henry Dana, Jr., whose Two Years Before the Mast (1840) made this sailor term generally known.
+In his May 1, 1850 letter to Dana about his writing of Moby-Dick, Melville stated that he was “half way in the work” and that, when completed, “it will be a strange sort of a book” (NN Correspondence, 162)., plumb down into the forecastle, aloft there to the royal mast-headroyal mast-head: top of the highest section of a mast. .
 True, they rather order me about some, and make me jump from spar to sparspar to spar: from one wooden sail support to another., like a grasshopper in a May meadow.
 And at first, this sort of thing is unpleasant enough.
-It touches one’s sense of honor, particularly if you come of an old established family in the land, the Van Rensselaersvan Rensselaers, or Randolphs, or Hardicanutes: both of Melville’s grandfathers were high-ranking officers in the Revolutionary War, and an uncle was a prominent Albany lawyer.
-The wealthy New York Van Rensselaer family, to whom Melville was distantly related, dates back to Dutch colonial days; the Randolphs were southern aristocrats.
-Hardicanute, facetiously included here, was an early and notorious Danish king of England., or Randolphs, or Hardicanutes.
+It touches one’s sense of honor, particularly if you come of an old established family in the land, the Van Rensselaersvan Rensselaers, or Randolphs, or Hardicanutes: both of Melville’s grandfathers were high-ranking officers in the Revolutionary War, and he descended on both sides from distinguished merchant families, including an uncle who was a prominent Albany banker and lawyer.
+Although Melville was distantly related to the New York Van Rensselaer family, which dates back to Dutch colonial days, he did not have a share in their significant wealth.
+The Randolphs were southern aristocrats.
+Hardicanute, facetiously referred to here, was an early and notorious Danish king of England., or Randolphs, or Hardicanutes.
 And more than all, if just previous to putting your hand into the tar-pot, you have been lording it as a country schoolmastercountry schoolmaster: Melville taught in the Sykes school district, near Pittsfield, MA, in 1837, and at the Greenbush and Schodack Academy, near Albany, NY, in 1839-1840., making the tallest boys stand in awe of you.
 The transition is a keen one, I assure you, from a schoolmaster to a sailor, and requires a strong decoction of Seneca and the StoicsSeneca and the Stoics: Roman philosopher, tragic poet, and adviser to Nero, Lucius Annaeus Seneca (d.
 CE 65) advocated emotional restraint and indifference to suffering; when asked by his emperor to kill himself, he did so, stoically. to enable you to grin and bear it.
 But even this wears off in time.

 “BLOODY BATTLE IN AFFGHANISTAN.”